-Marisa Macy, Ph.D., Principal Investigator, Technical Assistance & Training System, Florida Department of Education, and Lecturer, Early Childhood Development and Education, College of Community Innovation and Education, University of Central Florida, Orlando
+Marisa Macy, Ph.D., Cille and Ron Williams Endowed Community Chair for Early Childhood Education and Associate Professor, Early Childhood Education, College of Education, University of Nebraska at Kearney

-Dr. Macy teaches early childhood classes at the University of Central Florida.
+Dr. Macy teaches early childhood classes at the University of Nebraska at Kearney.
 She does research related to young children with disabilities.
-Dr. Macy is the principal investigator for the Florida Technical Assistance & Training System.
+Dr. Macy engages in research and outreach with the Buffett Early Childhood Institute.
+As the Community Chair, Dr. Macy adopts an integrated approach to early childhood education and development through theory, research, and practice that links empirical research with the creation of programs, ideas, and tools for practitioners and community members.
 She received master's and doctoral degrees in special education from the University of Oregon with an emphasis on early intervention and early childhood special education.
 Her research interests include assessment of children from birth to age 8 with delays, developmental screening, play, and personnel preparation.